jocaron27/MessageBoard_angular/README.md

 # MessageBoard

-A simple messaging board using React.Js
+A simple messaging board using AngularJS

 ## Setup